LuckyEjenaviSalomi/Data-Science_new/README.md

-# Data-Science_new
+# Data Science, Machine Learning and AI
-Hosting of Data Science, Machine Learning
+Hosting of Data Science, Machine Learning algorithms, general purpose functions and codes in Python for Data Science and sundries.